-Second, on a child’s preference, any child over 12 can speak to the judge in chambers to express their preference as to changes in the prior order.
-I should note that this is only a factor in a judge’s decision making.
+Second, on a child’s preference, any child over 12 can speak to the judge in chambers to express their preference as to changes in the prior child custody order.
+I should note that this is only a factor in a judge’s decision-making.
 A child can’t come to a judge and say they want to live with Charles Manson and a judge just sign off on that.
-Not only will the child have to express a preference for a change, again, the judge will have to make a best interest evaluation.
+Not only will the child have to express a preference for a change, but again the judge will also have to make a best interest evaluation.

-For voluntary relinquishment, in your prior order somebody was named the person with the right to designate the primary residence of the child.
+For voluntary relinquishment, in your prior order, somebody was named the person with the right to designate the primary residence of the child.
 Sometimes this is called the primary parent or the weekday parent.
-If that person has surrendered the child for more than 6 months, almost automatically the other parent could go in and totally change the order.
+If that person has surrendered the child for more than six months, almost automatically the other parent could go in and totally change the order.

-I will say there is no reason to wait the six months.
-If there has been a substantial change, which we’ll get to in just a second, as in someone has voluntarily relinquished the child to someone else, you can get into the court much earlier.
+I will say there is no reason to wait six months.
+If there has been a substantial change, which we’ll get to in just a second, as in someone has voluntarily relinquished the child to someone else, you can get into the court much earlier to modify custody.

 Through a substantial change, you’re just showing that the circumstances of the child, or of one of the parents, or some other involved party in the case, have materially and substantially changed.
 And I want to tell you about the broad list of options available to prove a substantial change in a case.
 So let’s look at a few of these.

-Maybe there’s been parental conflict, someone remarried, someone was found guilty of family violence, put in jail, the home environment has changed, the child has grown up, moves have been frequent, there’s been sexual abuse, parental alienation, new siblings, someone violated the geographic restriction, someone relocated…
+Maybe there’s been parental conflict, someone remarried, someone was found guilty of family violence, put in jail, the home environment has changed, the child has grown up, moves have been frequent, there’s been sexual abuse, parental alienation, new siblings, someone violated the geographic restriction or someone relocated.

 The other thing I wanted to revisit is this best interest standard.